FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 ## Overview of Analysis of Annotated Genes {.unnumbered}

 `CombinedHits.csv` was imported into a data frame (coded as 'CombinedHits') for analysis using R [@rcoreteamLanguageEnvironmentStatistical2019] running under RStudio [@rstudioteamRStudioIntegratedDevelopment2015], using the 'tidyverse' [@wickhamTidyverseEasilyInstall2017], 'broom' [@robinsonBroomConvertStatistical2019], 'magrittr' [@bacheMagrittrForwardPipeOperator2014], 'dplyr' [@wickhamDplyrGrammarData2018], 'rcompanion' [@mangiaficoRcompanionFunctionsSupport2020], 'gmodels' [@warnesGmodelsVariousProgramming2018], 'stats' [@rcoreteamLanguageEnvironmentStatistical2019], 'AER' [@kleiberAERAppliedEconometrics2020] and 'smatr' [@wartonSmatrPackageEstimation2012] packages.
-Graphics and tables were generated using the 'ggplot2' [@wickhamGgplot2ElegantGraphics2016], 'cowplot' [@wilkeCowplotStreamlinedPlot2019], 'glue' [@hesterGlueInterpretedString2018], 'kableExtra' [@zhuKableExtraConstructComplex2019], 'corrplot' [@weiPackageCorrplotVisualization2017], 'ggfortify' [@tangGgfortifyUnifiedInterface2016; @horikoshiGgfortifyDataVisualization2018], and 'ggforce' [@pedersenGgforceAcceleratingGgplot22021] packages (Figure \@ref(fig:BioinformaticSummary)).
+Graphics and tables were generated using the 'ggplot2' [@wickhamGgplot2ElegantGraphics2016], 'cowplot' [@wilkeCowplotStreamlinedPlot2019], 'glue' [@hesterGlueInterpretedString2018], 'kableExtra' [@zhuKableExtraConstructComplex2019], 'corrplot' [@weiPackageCorrplotVisualization2017], 'ggfortify' [@tangGgfortifyUnifiedInterface2016; @horikoshiGgfortifyDataVisualization2018], and 'ggforce' [@pedersenGgforceAcceleratingGgplot22021] packages (Fig \@ref(fig:BioinformaticSummary)).
 Formatted outputs were generated from RMarkdown files using the 'knitr' [@xieKnitrComprehensiveTool2014a; @xieDynamicDocumentsKnitr2015; @xieKnitrGeneralPurposePackage2018] and 'bookdown' [@xieBookdownAuthoringBooks2019] packages.

-In parallel we assembled metadata from the literature and culture collection databases for each phytoplankter for which we obtained a genome or transcriptome, including the cell radii in µm from 100% of organisms; colony formation for 84% of organisms; cell shape from diatoms from 100% of diatoms; presence or absence of flagella as an index of potential motility from 100% of organisms, the genome size from all genomes and the total number of predicted gene models from 80% of organisms (Table \@ref(tab:MetaData)); all stored in `CellGenomeMetrics.csv` (to be submitted to the DRYAD database for alternate analyses) (Figure \@ref(fig:BioinformaticSummary)).
+In parallel we assembled metadata from the literature and culture collection databases for each phytoplankter for which we obtained a genome or transcriptome, including the cell radii in µm from 100% of organisms; colony formation for 84% of organisms; cell shape from diatoms from 100% of diatoms; presence or absence of flagella as an index of potential motility from 100% of organisms, the genome size from all genomes and the total number of predicted gene models from 80% of organisms (Table \@ref(tab:MetaData)); all stored in `CellGenomeMetrics.csv` (to be submitted to the DRYAD database for alternate analyses) (Fig \@ref(fig:BioinformaticSummary)).
 For organisms for which only transcriptomes were available, we only included datasets for which the total number of detected different transcripts was available, as a proxy for the total number of predicted genes.
 Strains of brackish origin were included but we did not include obligate freshwater strains in our analyses.

 Citations were managed using the Zotero (www.zotero.org) open access reference manager connected to RStudio using the 'citr' [@austCitrRStudioAddin2018] package.
 The Zotero library of citations for this paper is available at (https://www.zotero.org/groups/2333131/ros_phytoplankton).

-We compared the Enzyme Commission Number (EC number) from CombinedHits to the BRENDA enzyme database [@changBRENDAELIXIRCore2021] to identify enzymes annotated by BRENDA as 'natural product' or 'natural substrate' for H~2~O~2~, O~2~^•−^ or ^•^NO *in vivo* (Table \@ref(tab:ROSEnzymeList); Figure \@ref(fig:BioinformaticSummary)).
+We compared the Enzyme Commission Number (EC number) from CombinedHits to the BRENDA enzyme database [@changBRENDAELIXIRCore2021] to identify enzymes annotated by BRENDA as 'natural product' or 'natural substrate' for H~2~O~2~, O~2~^•−^ or ^•^NO *in vivo* (Table \@ref(tab:ROSEnzymeList); Fig \@ref(fig:BioinformaticSummary)).
 We then used the EC Number to filter 'CombinedHits' to generate a subset containing only those orthologs encoding enzymes directly mediating metabolism, Production or Scavenging, of H~2~O~2~ , O~2~^•−^ and ^•^NO.

 From the 'CombinedHits' data frame, we filtered out some enzymes where the BRENDA annotations of 'natural product' or 'natural substrate' was questionable, in particular:

 - Superoxide oxidase (EC:1.10.3.17) carries a BRENDA annotation of 'natural product' for O~2~^•−^, despite the BRENDA citation stating that O~2~^•−^ production from superoxide oxidase was only documented *in vitro* with an excess of ubiquinone [@lundgrenScavengingSuperoxideMembranebound2018].
 - D-amino-acid oxidase was removed from counts of genes encoding H~2~O~2~ production, as the enzyme does not produce H~2~O~2~ *in vivo* [@matlashovHowMuchH2O22014].
 - Bacterial non heme ferritin is listed under H~2~O~2~ production and scavenging as it produces H~2~O~2~ in the first of a two-step reaction and scavenges H~2~O~2~ in the second step [@bou-abdallahFunctionalityThreeSiteFerroxidase2014].